COSC3020/theory-vs-practice-NolanBerg/README.md

 - List 3 reasons why asymptotic analysis may be misleading with respect to actual performance in practice.

   Constants/Lower Order Terms: Asymptotic analysis disregards constants and lower order terms which can be significant in practical scenarios.
-An algorithm with a lower asymptotic complexity might have a large constant factor making it slower for smaller inputs compared to another with a higher complexity but smaller constant factor.
+An algorithm with a lower asymptotic complexity might have a large constant factor making it slower for smaller inputs compared to another with a higher complexity but a smaller constant factor.

+  Input Characteristics: Asymptotic complexity assumes average or worst case scenarios and does not account for the specific characteristics or distribution of the input data.
+In real world usage, the actual input data might not reflect these assumptions, which can affect performance.
+An example of this is that asymptotic analysis doesn't pay attention to small data sets.

 - Suppose finding a particular element in a binary search tree with 1,000 elements takes 5 seconds.
 Given what you know about the asymptotic complexity